hashicorp/terraform-provider-aws/website/docs/r/ecs_cluster.html.markdown

 * `s3_bucket_name` - (Optional) The name of the S3 bucket to send logs to.
 * `s3_bucket_encryption_enabled` - (Optional) Whether or not to enable encryption on the logs sent to S3.
 If not specified, encryption will be disabled.
 * `s3_key_prefix` - (Optional) An optional folder in the S3 bucket to place logs in.

-### `default_capacity_provider_strategy`

-* `capacity_provider` - (Required) The short name of the capacity provider.
-* `weight` - (Optional) The relative percentage of the total number of launched tasks that should use the specified capacity provider.
-* `base` - (Optional) The number of tasks, at a minimum, to run on the specified capacity provider.
-Only one capacity provider in a capacity provider strategy can have a base defined.

 ### `setting`